xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 inputs_3d           -- domain size, size of grids, how many time steps, which obstacles...

-tracer_particles_3d -- initial particle locations  (this name is given in the inputs_3d file)
+particle_file       -- initial particle locations  (this name is given in the inputs_3d file)
 ```

 To run in serial,